dPhish/Documentation/modules/drill/announcements.md

     2. Import Targets

-        This button enables you to upload a bulk list of targets to your phishing campaign using two methods:
+        This button enables you to upload a bulk list of targets to your awareness campaign using two methods:

         - **CSV Sample**: When selected, a CSV template containing the necessary data fields will be downloaded automatically.
 After filling in your target information, select the completed file and upload it to the system.